MOTButTemp/BillBLookStorage/README.md

 # BillBLookStorage
-Archive repo to avoid censorship of the original blooket repo
+Archive repo to avoid censorship of the original repo

 Instructions
 Paste the script into search bar on the correct page, global scripts work everywhere